omphemetsemarwane/Capstone-Project-3/README.md

 Only the 'Admin' user can input 'ds' to display statistics, the display_stats() function is exercuted.
 This function is used to view the reports that have been generated in the previous menu option.
 The reports with all the relevant statistics are displayed to the user in a friendly-manner

-# How to use this Task Mananger?
+# How to use this Task Manager?

 * To run this programme, you need to download the Python interpreter program onto your computer operating system so that this Task Manager programme can be exercuted.
 * Link to download Python on your computer(e.g Mac, Linux, Windows etc.) https://www.python.org/downloads/
 * The existing text files ('tasks.txt' and 'user.txt') and generated text files('task_overview.txt' and the 'user_overview.txt') can be viewed with a simple Notepad app.
 This     app comes with Windows OS
 * Link to download an appropriate Notepad app to view text file, https://notepad-plus-plus.org/downloads/
 * Once you have 'tasks.txt' and 'user.txt'(Task Manager files to use), and Notepad and Python are downloaded successfully, you need IDLE(An Intergrated Development Environment).
 IDLE is a safe environment to view and run your code.
 Python comes with built-in IDLE that can be accessed easily by opening the IDLE files from the program with the Python     interpreter
-* Once IDLE is opened it will display a "Shell" window, from the window, click "File", then click "Open" from the Toolbar(top of the Window) to open the task_manager.py
+* Once IDLE is opened it will display a "Shell" window, from the window, click "File", then click "Open" from the Toolbar(top of the Window) to open the Task Manager.
-* To run the task_manager.py , click "Run" from the top Toolbar and check the output that shows in the Python shell Window.
+* To run the Task Manager, click "Run" from the top Toolbar and check the output that shows in the Python shell Window.
 * If the user choose 'gr' to generate reports, the text files will be created in the same folder and you can view then in the Notepad

 # Contributers